We ❤️ our public! Refrain from calling and stopping by our office to inquire about the COVID Vaccine.

 CALENDLY: Sorry!
 We do not have time to check individual appointments.
 If you entered an accurate email account, the schedule is designed to generate a reply back to you with a receipt from firstname.lastname@example.org.
 Check all of your email folders, including spam/deleted/promotional email folders.

 Our partners at the Memorial Health System are also administering the vaccine.
-Sign up for an appointment time by calling 1-844-887-4148.
+Appointment Request Form or call 1-844-887-4148.

 Local pharmacies are also administering the vaccine.